Top 10 Destinations in Namibia

 Established in 1907, Etosha was Namibia’s first conservation area and it’s one of the world’s finest game parks, home to many rare and endangered species.
 The Etosha Pan dominates the park which is usually dry, but fills with water briefly in the summer months, attracting pelicans and flamingos in particular.
 Periannual springs attract a variety of game and birds throughout the year, including the endangered black rhino and the endemic black face impala.
 Etosha is renowned for its wonderful floodlit waterholes, which are great for game viewing at night.

 Namib Naukluft is an ecological reserve within the Namib Desert, which is believed to be the oldest desert on Earth.
 The spectacular and haunting landscape of the rocky Naukluft Mountain massif, endless desert and towering sand dunes is an incredible sight to behold.
 Sesriem is the gateway to the legendary giant sand dunes of Sossusvlei (60kms away).
-300m high, with razor sharp spines and ever changing colours, the Sossusvlei dunes are the largest in the world.
-A climb to the top of Dune 45 or a hot air balloon ride over dunes is not to be missed!
+Reaching 300-metres in height, with razor sharp spines and ever changing colours, the Sossusvlei dunes are the largest in the world.
+A climb to the top of Dune 45 or a hot air balloon ride over dunes is not to be missed.
 Another attraction in the area is the rugged 14km long Sesriem Canyon.

 Swakopmund, on Namibia’s rugged Skeleton Coast is a popular coastal town with a distinct German feel, its beautiful colonial architecture, stands in stark contrast to the surrounding Namib Desert.
 As well as a pristine beach, Swakopmund has excellent restaurants, bars and shops, and has fast become the adventure capital of Namibia - quad biking, sky diving, deep sea fishing and dune boarding are just a few of the activities on offer.

 Our pick #5